opencog/atomspace-cog/README.md

   the core AtomSpace.

-There is one missing feature, but no one uses it (yet): support for multiple atomspaces (aka frames) is missing.
+There is one missing feature, but no one uses it (yet): support for multiple AtomSpaces (aka frames) is missing.
 Work on adding this was started but is low priority.
 One unit test works.
 See the `cog-simple` directory.

 Build
 -----
-Prerequistes: of course the AtomSpace is needed: https://github.com/opencog/atomspace but so is the base `StorageNode` API, at https://github.com/opencog/atomspace-storage
+Prerequisites: of course the AtomSpace is needed: https://github.com/opencog/atomspace but so is the base `StorageNode` API, at https://github.com/opencog/atomspace-storage